-Canterbury can boast four very successful capital campaigns since 1993.
+Canterbury can boast five very successful capital campaigns since 1993.

 - The Campaign for Canterbury, the school’s first campaign, funded start-up costs, land acquisition, modular facilities, learning resources, and the first two permanent buildings: Ketner Center (gymnasium) and Armfield Hall (middle school).

 - Canterbury’s second campaign, Building On a Sure Foundation, made possible the construction of Phillips Chapel, the Kelly Bell Tower, Fry Hall (lower school classroom building), land acquisition, and increased endowment.